Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-All healthcare workers, including nurse practitioners, pharmacists, the primary care provider, and the neurologist, should be aware of the side effects of the combination acetylsalicylic acid (250 mg), acetaminophen (250 mg) and caffeine (65 mg).
+All healthcare professionals, including clinicians (MDs, DOs, PAs, and NPs), specialists (e.g., neurologists), nursing staff, and pharmacists, should be aware of the side effects of the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg), and caffeine (65 mg).
 While the treatment is effective for migraine and tension headaches, the patient must understand the importance of medication adherence.
-Each visit should have the patient's side effects recorded.
+Each visit should include a query regarding the patient's side effects.
 Finally, to prevent drug toxicity, the medication needs to be stored away from the reach of children.

 The use of this combination medication requires an interprofessional team approach.
-The prescriber, regardless of discipline, should work with the pharmacist to rule out drug interactions, and to account for all possible sources of acetaminophen and NSAIDs to prevent toxicity.
-Nursing staff should be familiar with the adverse events of all three components and report any concerns observed to the prescriber.
+Regardless of discipline, the prescriber should work with the pharmacist to rule out drug interactions and account for all possible sources of acetaminophen and NSAIDs to prevent toxicity.
+Nurses should be familiar with the adverse events of all three components and report any concerns observed to the prescriber.
+This strategy relies on open communication channels between the various clinical disciplines so all interprofessional team members operate from the same data and appropriate action can be taken in the patient's case if necessary.
 This coordinated interprofessional methodology optimizes therapeutic results while limiting adverse effects and interactions, resulting in better patient outcomes.
-[Level V]
+[Level 5]